banbox/bandoc/bot/en-US/guide/hyperopt.md

 At startup, you need to specify an output file where the results of the hyperparameter search will be written, usually in the format of `opt1.log`.
 You can specify the number of tuning executions with `-opt-rounds` and the sampling optimizer with `-sampler`.
 During tuning, the `-nodb` parameter will be fixed.

-If you have multiple strategies that need optimization, by default, banbot will search each strategy one by one; if you want to improve concurrency, you can compile it into an executable file and pass the `-concur` parameter to control the number of concurrent processes.
+If you have multiple strategies that need optimization (i.e., `run_policy` is configured with multiple strategies), by default, banbot will search each strategy one by one.
+If you wish to increase concurrency, you can compile it into an executable file and pass the `-concur` parameter to control the number of concurrent tasks (concurrency is only enabled when there are multiple strategies).

+Under `run_policy`, the optional values for `dirt` are empty, any, long, and short.
+The default value is empty, which means both long and short positions are opened.
+When set to long or short, it indicates opening only long or short positions, respectively.
+When set to any, banbot will split this task into three scenarios—long, short, and empty—and optimize each separately.

 You can use `-picker` to specify a picker name for selecting a set of parameters from the search results.
 If not specified, the default will use `good3`.